vigneshbhuvan-nus/tp/docs/UserGuide.md

 ## 5.3 Play Commands (Georgie)

 Memory retention is the main goal of GreenTea.
 Thankfully, we have gotten rid of all the complexities behind starting a new FlashCard game.
-In fact, there are only two commands in this section, `play` and `/stop`.
+In fact, there are only two commands in this section, `/play` and `/stop`.

 ## 5.3.1 Play a Game (Georgie)

 Plays the current deck.
 GreenTea will do a shuffle of the current deck and asks you what is the the english `word` of a randomly selected `translation`.
 Your score will be recorded and displayed to you at the end of the game.

+Format: `/play`

+:information_source: **Note:**
 Note the slash `/` in the command.

-Format: `/play`

 :information_source: **Note:**
 Before you start playing a new game, remember to [select a deck first!](#613-selecting-a-deck-select)